st4rdog/st4rdog.github.io/_tutorials/unity/system/simple-door.md

 ---
 # BASICS
-id: tDoor
+id     : tDoor
-title: "Simple Door"
+title  : "Simple Door"
-date: 2015-11-01
+date   : 2015-11-01
-author: aStardog
+author : aStardog

 subtitle       : "How to make a door that can open and close!" subtitle-short : "How to make a door that can open and close!"